library(mlr3)

 tsk_spam

-parts, people, pm, project, re, receive, remove, report, table,
+original, our, over, parts, people, pm, project, re, receive, remove, report,

 # set up leaners